Entertainment

 TV Guide rounds up a selection of the flicks screening on New Zealand’s linear channels over the next seven days.

-Ancient violins and new Steven Spielberg: What Your Weekend is Loving this week
+Aussie horror and new Maggie O’Farrell: What Your Weekend is Loving this week

 Each week, Your Weekend looks at what’s new and happening around the motu.

-Canned peaches, Fantastic Mr. Fox and hot yoga - these are a few of Moriarty’s favourite things.
+The Singing Detective, roasted capsicums and baseball caps - these are a few of Duncan Pepe Long’s favourite things.

 ZB